matt-s-clark/godot-gdextension-opencv/README.md

 Please be aware that OpenCV may contain patents that require licensing or credit.
 Please do your own research before using it in a commercial scenario.

+If you're not already on the Godot Discord channel I recommend you go and join it.

 ## Prequisites

 You will need to install the following (version numbers are the ones I have working correctly):